-I love the interactions I have with our patient and staff.
+I love the interactions I have with our patients and staff.
 I truly enjoy getting to know different people and their personalities.
 I also love the process of transforming each patient’s smile and seeing his or her personality blossom through that process.

 I am a native of North Carolina, having been born in Burlington and spending my childhood in Charlotte.
 My family and I moved north and I later attended college at the University of Maryland, where I received a B.S. in Biology.

 I went on to attend the Baltimore College of Dental Surgery where I received numerous honors and awards for both academic and clinical excellence.
-An elected member of the Omicron Kappa Upsilon national dental honor society and recipient of the American Association of Orthodontist Award, I graduated Magna Cum Laude with a Doctorate of Dental Surgery (DDS) in 1999.
+An elected member of the Omicron Kappa Upsilon national dental honor society and recipient of the American Association of Orthodontists Award, I graduated Magna Cum Laude with a Doctorate of Dental Surgery (DDS) in 1999.

 Following graduation from dental school, I completed a general practice residency at the VA Hospital in Baltimore, Maryland.
 I then completed a two-and-a-half-year post-graduate residency in orthodontics at the Medical College of Georgia in Augusta, GA, where I received my certificate in orthodontics.